jilliangmeehan/looore/content/reference/childe harold.md

 >
 > And e'en for change of scene would seek the shades below.

-wanting to leave home so badly he'd seek out the [[content/notes/places/abyss|abyss]]. maybe the abyss was calling to him his whole life.
+wanting to leave home so badly he'd seek out the abyss. maybe the abyss was calling to him his whole life.

 ---